 Still have questions?
 Check out answers to our Frequently Asked Questions.

-Applications for the summer of 2018 will open in July of 2017.
+Applications for the summer of 2018 will open in mid-August of 2017.
 In the meantime, please sign up for our mailing list to stay in the loop and receive notifications regarding the application launch.

 If you are selected for the fellowship program, you will begin working in May or June of 2018.
 As an employee, we will expect you to be a conscientious, dependable team player.
 You will be expected to work at your sponsoring company every summer for a minimum of eight consecutive weeks (40-hour workweek) until graduation from college.
 You will also be expected to participate in all Foundation activities for which you are eligible including our summer conference and the Link Mentoring Initiative.
 As a student, you will be required to maintain at least a 3.0 cumulative grade-point average during college to remain in the program.